 Bundles do not have a natural end state within a node: they are forwarded, delivered, or deleted.
 As such, bundles at rest within a node exist pending a particular action.
 This set of managed information describes these bundle states and the transitions between them.

+E2.2 Supported Types of Bundle State Information

+BP nodes shall support the bundle state information itemized in table E-1.

+Table E-1: Bundle State Information